Deluth-git/Starlords/README.md

 ### Installation
 Download this repository as a zip and unzip in your Starsector mod folder

+__This mod only runs with Java 8__ or higher.
+This means that the default jre on starsector versions 0.97 and lower does not support this mod.
+Please refer to the following [instructions](https://fractalsoftworks.com/forum/index.php?topic=25974.0) for updating your java version.

 ### Full Feature List
 * Adds __48 unique Lords__ spread among all the base major factions
 * Adds fief system, where each market is a fiefdom which can be owned by a Lord.